Drinking Coffee —

 Thu mir den Coffe weg.

-Translated to English, it would not get any better:
+Translated into English, it would not get any better:

 You bad child, you wild girl!